Skip to main content Skip to footer

 Availability alone isn’t a strong planning input.
 Assigning work based on skills, roles, and performance data leads to higher satisfaction, fewer delays, and stronger project outcomes.

-• Keep a live inventory of team member skills
+• Keeping a live inventory of team member skills

-• Define task needs clearly during project scheduling
+• Defining task needs clearly during project scheduling

-• Make adjustments as priorities or project conditions change
+• Making adjustments as priorities or project conditions change

-You’ve got a senior PM spending hours building reports?
-That’s a missed opportunity for real delivery.
+For example, if a senior PM is spending hours building reports, you have a missed opportunity for real delivery.
 Skill-based reallocation ensures time and talent are applied where they have the most impact.

 How monday work management operationalizes resource optimization